praful-puri/BMI-Calculator-/README.md

 # BMI-Calculator-
-this is my first project in react
+this is my first project in react.<br>
 Author-praful Puri